fairDataSociety/fairdrive-theapp/docs/USER-GUIDE.md

 To use Fairdrive, you'll need to create an account.
 Here's how:

+#### 1. Using Metamask
+1. Click Connect
+2. Select Metamask
+3. Type passphrase
+4. Connect Metamask to site with your preffered account
+5. Sign Message

+#### 2. Using FDP Portable account
 1. Go to the Fairdrive website.
-2. Click on the "Sign Up" button.
+2. Click on the "Register New Account" button.
 3. Fill out the registration form with your details.
+4. When you finish procedure your FDP account will be ready
-4. Click "Submit" to create your account.
+4. Login using your username/password

+#### 3. Using Bloosom extension
+1. **TODO** WIP

 ## Logging In
+**Metamask** account:
+1. Click Connect
+2. Enter passphrase
+3. Sign message

-Once you've created your account, you can log in to Fairdrive:
+**FDP Portable account** to log in to Fairdrive:
 1. Go to the Fairdrive website.
 2. Click on the "Log In" button.
 3. Enter your username and password.
 4. Click "Submit" to log in.

+## Account Migration
+You have the option to transition your Metamask-created Lite account to an FDP Portable account.
+This transition enables you to utilize a username/password combination to access your data from mobile devices or other devices where Metamask isn't installed.
+Your Lite account will be connected with your new Portable account.
+During this transition process, you'll be given a new mnemonic.
+It's crucial to note this down and keep it in a secure location, as it will serve as your mnemonic for your Portable account recovery.

+**Your Metamask account is only used to sign a message and is safe.
+Do NOT provide keys, passphrases, mnemonics to anyone for your Metamask account.**

-## Managing Your Profile
+## Manage Your Profile

-You can update your profile information at any time:
+You can view your profile information at any time:

-1. Click on your username in the top right corner of the screen.
+1. Click on Blockie in the top right corner of the screen.
-2. Select "Profile" from the dropdown menu.
-3. Make any changes you want to your profile.
-4. Click "Save" to update your profile.
+2. Dropdown menu will display available options.

 ## Creating a Pod